-This rule provides instruction on maximum bend angles associated with stamping operations.
+This article provides instruction on maximum bend angles associated with stamping operations whenever working with sheet metal.

 Each time a part is bent, it requires tooling to do so.
 The processes where bending is accomplished such that a particular angle must be greater than 90 degrees is called over-bending.
 Unfortunately, over-bending is not a desirable trait for a part to have.
 Over-bending significantly complicates the required tooling as at least two bending operations will be required.
 Generally, this is accomplished by first bending the part to 90 degrees then bending to the remainder of the way in a separate operation.